 a new employee starts their employment

-an employee opts into the 2014 Scheme
+an employee opts into the LGPS

 an employee’s contract is extended from less than three months to more than three months

 unless the contribution rate is allocated automatically on the payroll system.

 For part time workers, workers on ‘zero hours’ contracts and workers on variable hours contracts, etc. the employer will have to make an assumption about the pensionable pay the person will receive in the Scheme year.
 Employees will remain in that band unless the employer notifies payroll that the band should be changed or agrees an automated process with the payroll provider.